numerica-ideas/community/web/spring-boot-actuator/README.md

 - **Health Monitoring and Readiness Checks**
 - **Security and Production Best Practices**

-Let's dive into the world of Spring Boot Actuator and unlock the enhanced monitoring and management capabilities it brings to the Spring Boot ecosystem.

 ## Core Functionalities of Spring Boot Actuator

 Spring Boot Actuator provides a rich set of features that empower developers and administrators to monitor, manage, and analyze their applications effectively.
 It also gives some capabilities and metrics that can help to keep a system Highly available if it's combined with other tools like Alarms and Load Balancers.